basecamp/kamal/README.md

 This is alpha software.
 Lots of stuff is missing.
 Here are some of the areas we seek to improve:

-- Use of other registries than Docker Hub
 - Adapterize commands to work with Podman and other container runners
-- Better flow for secrets and ENV
 - Possibly switching to a bin/mrsk command rather than raw rake
-- Integrate wirmth cloud CI pipelines
+- Integrate with cloud CI pipelines

 ## License